chisfy/SoC-Shop/README.md

 What went well? <br>
 This was built mobile first, and this greatly helped my understanding of responsive design as well as CSS positioning and styling.
 I enjoyed building the stylised look and the CSS application was the smoothest part of this project!
+The design was built with accessability built in mind, using tools to check for cotnrasts and such.
+The result a score of 98, 100 & 100 in Lighthouse!
 </p>

 <p align="center">